Agent Settings

 An optional description of what the agent does.
 Helps team members understand the agent's purpose at a glance.

-Choose how the agent's sandbox environment behaves when idle or put to sleep.
-Select a mode by clicking the corresponding card — the change takes effect on the next sandbox creation.
+Choose how the agent's computer behaves when idle or put to sleep.
+Select a mode by clicking the corresponding card — the change takes effect the next time the computer starts.

 Comparing the Two Modes